jokk3r/social_network/README.md

-sandbox where I try different things with API on java script
+This is a test project where I am trying different things and learning something new about java script and work with API